canmom/canmom.github.io/_posts/crit/2021-09-07-unquenchable-fire.md

 So.
 The Founders, and the Bright Beings, did not come to relieve suffering; but I think they definitely did come to *disrupt* the vitiated 'end of history' that seemed to exist in 80s capitalism.
 The story they created was one of dramatic social change, people making breaks with social systems to consciously refuse 'rationality' and insist on their own ways of making meaning.

 But if the society depicted in this book venerates the Revolution, it completely fails to understand it: all of it has slotted neatly into the symbol manufacturing machines of late capitalism, the spectacle and all of that.
-The counterrevolution---whether begun by that capitalist fiend Rebecca Rainbow or in the years since---has completely recapitulated and erased that sense of a decisive break, and turned it into a set of empty gestures; hence the contempt shown by Jennie, Valerie and eventually the first 'neo-Fanatic', Allan towards the legal demand that they perform Enactments.
+The counterrevolution---whether begun by that capitalist fiend (shakes fist) Rebecca Rainbow, or in the years since---has completely recapitulated and erased that sense of a decisive break, and turned it into a set of empty gestures; hence the contempt shown by Jennie, Valerie and eventually the first 'neo-Fanatic', Allan towards the legal demand that they perform Enactments.

 But there's more to it than that.
 Because the book's sympathies with the 'Neo-Fanatics' is... certainly not absolute; it comes across like a huge historical force, a war or (indeed!) revolution, sweeping up people in its flow however they might feel about it with all the force of sexual violence.
 A permanent attitude of religious fervour and proximity to death is not actually sustainable, as we saw in the story of Miguel Miracle of the Green Earth and his cakes.
 All the willful madness of the Founders becomes slightly farcical when placed against well, everyday existence; maintaining relationships, working to sustain existence, dealing with all the tiny struggles of living.

 So this book deals with the interplay between these 'two things that exist': the simple, ongoing suffering and the moments of 'ecstasy' which structure it and give it meaning.
 Is there a third pole there, 'love', as Jennie says, or does that belong to the 'Tomb World'?
 I think we are left sympathising with Jennie: maybe this 'love' she names is indeed a kind of suffering, but who even gives a shit which box you put it in?
 It does as much if not more than the religious ecstasy to impart significance; it is an especially compelling story.
+Jennie's character development comes through resolving two of her major relationships: finally for good losing Mike, and making a small connection with her mother.

 I don't really share Pollack's background in Tarot and new agey stuff---it was a kind of background radiation growing up in Glastonbury, and the stories that have given me the most meaning have dealt much more directly with the scientific worldview I internalised and the incoherent world of modernity.
 But this story is just as relevant if your ideological system of choice is like, communism or something; perhaps even more so for these younger ideologies.
+It is all too easy for a narrative which on the surfaces pushes towards painful transformation to become rote, another set of rules.
+Is that 'the message' of the book?
+No, that's far too simple.

 Over and over, people ask "do you understand?"
 I don't think I do necessarily, but I know this little semiotic knot is going to have a nice little place in my orbit of concepts for a fair long while yet, and you can't really ask for more from a book...